microsoft/nni/docs/en_US/nas.rst

 Some frequently used terminologies in this document:

 * *Model search space*: it means a set of models from which the best model is explored/searched.
-It has the same meaning as *search space* used in NAS papers.
+Sometimes we use *search space* or *model space* in short.
 * *Exploration strategy*: the algorithm that is used to explore a model search space.
 * *Model evaluator*: it is used to train a model and evaluate the model's performance.